 Ask your doctor or pharmacist if you have any questions about why BETNOVATE has been prescribed for you.

-BETNOVATE cream, ointment and scalp application is only available with a doctor's prescription.
+The cream and ointment are only available with a doctor's prescription.

 Do not use BETNOVATE if you have ever had an allergic reaction to: